-(1) Consists of (i) 2,107,867 common shares issuable upon conversion of preferred shares held by Highland Consumer Fund I, LP ("Fund I"), (ii) 449,727 common shares issuable upon conversion of preferred shares held by Highland Consumer Fund I-B, LP ("Fund I-B"), and (iii) 67,600 common shares issuable upon conversion of preferred shares held by Highland Consumer Fund I-B, LP ("Fund I-B"), and (iii) 67,600 common shares issuable upon conversion of preferred shares held by Highland Consumer Fund I-B, LP ("Fund I-B"), and (iii) 67,600 common shares issuable upon conversion of preferred shares held by Highland Consumer Entrepreneurs Fund I LP ("Entrepreneurs Fund", and together with Fund I and Fund I-B, the "Highland Entities").
+- (1) Consists of (i) 3,372,587 common shares issuable upon conversion of preferred shares held by Highland Consumer Fund I, LP ("Fund I"), (ii) 719,560 common shares issuable upon conversion of preferred shares held by Highland Consumer Fund I-B, LP ("Fund I-B"), and (iii) 108,158 common shares issuable upon conversion of preferred shares held by Highland Consumer Entrepreneurs Fund I LP ("Entrepreneurs Fund", and together with Fund I and Fund I-B, the "Highland Entities").
 Highland Consumer GP Limited Partnership is the general partner of each of the Highland Entities.
 Highland Consumer GP GP LLC ("HC GP GP") is the general partner of Highland Consumer GP Limited Partnership.
 Thomas Stemberg, one of our directors, and Peter Cornetta are the managing members of HC GP GP and share voting and investment power over the shares held by the Highland Entities.
-The principal business address for the Highland Entities is One Broadway, 16th Floor, Cambridge, Massachusetts 02142.
+The principal business address for the Highland Entities is One Broadway, 16th Floor, Cambridge, Massachusetts 02142. - (2) Rainy Day Investments Ltd. ("Rainy Day") is wholly owned by Herschel Segal, who holds voting and investment control over the shares held by Rainy Day.
+The principal business address for Rainy Day is 5695 Ferrier, Mount-Royal, Québec, Canada, H4P - (3) Mr. Segal expects to make gifts of approximately 152,633 shares in the aggregate in connection with this offering.
+Any such gifted shares will be subject to the 180-day lock-up agreement entered into in connection with this offering. - (4) Consists of 88,398 common shares issuable on conversion of preferred shares held by 9222-2116 Québec Inc., an investment vehicle wholly owned by Mr. Toutant and options to purchase up to 158,062 common shares held by Mr. Toutant.

-- (6) Consists of 112,354 common shares issuable on conversion of preferred shares held by Capital GVR Inc., an investment vehicle wholly owned by Mr. Michaud and options to purchase 55,947 common shares held by Mr. Michaud. - (7) Consists of options to purchase 11,821 common shares held by Ms. Di Raddo. - (8) Consists of 56,177 common shares issuable on conversion of shares of preferred stock beneficially owned by Mr. Folliard through a family trust and options to purchase up to 11,821 common shares held by Mr. Folliard. - (9) Consists of 20,309 common shares issuable on conversion of shares of preferred stock held by Mr. McCreight and options to purchase 4,319 common shares held by Mr. McCreight. - (10) Consists of 20,309 common shares issuable on conversion of shares of preferred stock held by Mr. Savard and options to purchase 4,319 common shares held by Mr. Savard. - (11) Includes options to purchase up to 251,105 common shares exerciseable within 60 days of March 31, 2015.
+- (5) Consists of options to purchase 253,611 common shares held by Mr. Borgen. - (6) Consists of 179,766 common shares issuable on conversion of preferred shares held by Capital GVR Inc., an investment vehicle wholly owned by Mr. Michaud and options to purchase 101,450 common shares held by Mr. Michaud. - (7) Consists of options to purchase 21,615 common shares held by Ms. Di Raddo. - (8) Consists of 89,883 common shares issuable on conversion of shares of preferred stock beneficially owned by Mr. Folliard through a family trust and options to purchase up to 21,615 common shares held by Mr. Folliard. - (9) Consists of 32,494 common shares issuable on conversion of shares of preferred stock held by Mr. McCreight and options to purchase 9,675 common shares held by Mr. McCreight. - (10) Consists of 32,494 common shares issuable on conversion of shares of preferred stock held by Mr. Savard and options to purchase 9,675 common shares held by Mr. Savard. - (11) Includes options to purchase up to 595,703 common shares exerciseable within 60 days of May 15, 2015.